ckuelker/quick-guide-en-us/Dev/Perl/Style-Guide/perltidy.md

 |= >>= ||= .= %= ^= x="
 ```

-- Download local by browsers and PDF in browser tabs: [perltidyrc](perltidyrc)
+- Download locally by browser and PDF in browser tabs: [perltidyrc](perltidyrc)
 - View via <https://github.com> by PDF viewers:
   <https://raw.githubusercontent.com/ckuelker/quick-guide-en-us/master/Dev/Perl/Style-Guide/perltidyrc>

 ## Activation In Vim

-To activate ``perltidy`` cleanup in vim you can add this to `~/.vimrc`
+To enable `perltidy` cleanup inside Vim, you can add this to `~/.vimrc`

 ```vim
 map ,pt <Esc>:%!perltidy <CR>
 ```

-When pressing ',pt' fast after each other your Perl code gets reformatted if
+If you press the ',pt' key combination quickly, your Perl code will be
-``perltidy`` is installed in your path.
-Otherwise you code gets removed.
+reformatted if `perltidy` is installed in your path.
+Otherwise your code will
+be removed.

-In case unintentional removing of content is not desired the above mapping
+If unintentional removal of content is not desired, the above mapping can be
-can be made safer by adding a vim function.
+made safer by adding a vim function.

 ```vim
 function! s:Perltidy() abort